single |

 *connective*,

 *connected*, and *connecting* to *connect*.
-So a searching for *connected*
+So a search for *connected*

 would also find documents which only have the other forms.